jamestomasino/blog.tomasino.org/content/post/secret-lives.md

 wrote, new friends and commentors gathered.
 I shared with them, the strangers, what I couldn't share with my friends.
 I poured out detail after detail, condemnation and prostration, and in the end I was empty.
-The pain was there, floating with me as fresh as ever, but the dispair had moved on.
+The pain was there, floating with me as fresh as ever, but the despair had moved on.

 There was no goodbye message in my last post.
-It, just like the others, was an empassioned tirade on the falicies of my actions and the entirety of sexuality in my being.
+It, just like the others, was an impassioned tirade on the fallacies of my actions and the entirety of sexuality in my being.
 But, in the last few words, there was a hint of a new beginning, or at least a new resolution as I continued the ongoing journey I had begun long before.